FAQs

 You will need to check several sources to apply for merit-based aid.
 One important source is your high school guidance counselor’s office.
 Your guidance counselor will have details about many local scholarships.

 The NMJC Foundation offers many scholarship opportunities from a variety of donors.
-You can apply for a NMJC scholarship here Scholarships.
+You can apply for a NMJC Foundation scholarship here Scholarships.
 The application for the upcoming school year becomes available in January of each year.

 Are there other eligibility criteria to be eligible for federal aid?